DavidsonGroup/flexiplex/index.md

 ### Table of barcode frequency

-### table of the number of barcode at each barcode frequency
+### Table of the number of barcode at each barcode frequency

+This is printed to standard output when no barcodes are provided (ie. flexiplex is in barcode discovery mode and -k not provided). e.g.

 # Support or Contact